5 Step Guide to Complete Retirement Security

 An IRA, or Individual Retirement Account, is a type of retirement plan offered by most financial institutions.
-They are investment tools, which individuals can utilize to set aside and grow funds for retirement.
+They are investment tools that individuals can utilize to set aside and grow funds for retirement.
 IRAs typically provide significant tax advantages to investors working towards retirement.
 It is important to understand how you may be able to benefit from having such an account.

 There are several different types of IRAs, each with their own set of benefits and restrictions.